Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Proposed Family of Latent Variable Models

-\ \\ {\bf Non-linear Superposition Model.} In Example~1, given a matrix $W\in\mathbb{R}^{D \times H}$, the mean $\mu_d$ of observable $d$ was given by $(W\vec{s})_d$.
-Our definition of the link from latents to observables (\ref{eta}) is sufficiently flexible to also allow for other types of superpositions that can be defined by the functions $\bar{W}_d(\vec{s}, \Theta)$ or $\bar{V}_d(\vec{s}, \Theta)$.
-In this respect the question arises what aspects of a given observable distribution the two functions shall determine.
-Most commonly the latents determine the {\em mean} of observable $d$ using (e.g., for \mbox{p-PCA}, sparse coding etc).
+In Example~\ref{example1}, given a matrix $W\in\mathbb{R}^{D \times H}$, the mean $\mu_d$ of observable $d$ was given by $(W\vec{s}\,)_d$.
+Our definition of the link (\ref{eta}) from latents to observables is sufficiently flexible to also allow for types of latent combinations other than the weighted linear sum that is very commonly used (e.g., for \mbox{p-PCA}, sparse coding etc).
+In this respect, let us first ask the question what aspects of a given observable distribution the two functions $\bar{W}_d$ and $\bar{V}_d$ shall determine.
+Most commonly, the latents determine the {\em mean} of observable $d$ using summation (again as, e.g., for \mbox{p-PCA}, sparse coding etc).
 For many members of the exponential family, the first mean value parameter coincides with the mean of the corresponding exponential family distribution (that is we have $T_1(y)=y$).
-If this is the case, the function $\bar{W}_d(\vec{s}, \Theta)$ alone directly determines the observable mean:
+Note that if there exists an $l$ with $T_l(y)=y$ (which is not always the case), we will assume this sufficient statistics' component to be listed at the first position ($l=1$).
+If $T_1(y)=y$, then (following from our definition) the function $\bar{W}_d(\vec{s}, \Theta)$ alone directly determines the observable mean:

-where the last step follows from (\ref{phi_function}).
-The function $\bar{W}_d(\vec{s}, \Theta)$ can then be chosen as a linear superposition $\bar{W}_d(\vec{s}, \Theta)=(W\vec{s})_d$ as in Example~1 or as a non-linear superposition.
-Here, we will follow previous work \cite{LuckeSahani2008,BornscheinEtAl2013,SheikhEtAl2019} and demand that the mean of a given observable distribution is given by the maximum instead of the sum.
+where the last step follows from (\ref{phi_function}) and the fact that $w_1 = \bar{W}_d (\vec{s}, \Theta)$.
+The function $\bar{W}_d(\vec{s}, \Theta)$ can then be either a weighted summation $\bar{W}_d(\vec{s}, \Theta)=(W\vec{s}\,)_d$ as in Example~\ref{example1} or a non-linear function of the latents.
+For our purposes, we will follow previous work \citep[][]{LuckeSahani2008,BornscheinEtAl2013,SheikhEtAl2019} and demand that the mean of an observable distribution be given by a weighted maximum instead of a weighted sum.
 More concretely, we will replace (e.g., for the Gaussian or Gamma distribution):

-Fig. \ref{fig_linearMaxCombination} illustrates the differences between a maximum and a linear superposition of the latents using artificial bars.
-The maximum superposition has been suggested before for acoustic data \cite{Roweis2003,LuckeSahani2008,SheikhEtAl2019} and for visual data \cite{BornscheinEtAl2013} where it aligns more closely with the actual data generation process.
+Figure \ref{fig_linearMaxCombination} illustrates the differences between weighted summation and weighted maximization of the latents using artificial generative fields in the form of bars.
+Maximization instead of summation has been suggested before for acoustic data \citep[][]{Roweis2003,LuckeSahani2008,SheikhEtAl2019} and for visual data \citep[][]{BornscheinEtAl2013} where it aligns more closely with the actual data generating process.
+As summation of generative fields is also referred to as a {\em linear superposition} of generative fields, maximization can be considered as a {\em non-linear superposition}.
+In the following, summation and maximization are, respectively, referred to linear or maximum {\em superposition models}.